-Kings Academy Trust has adopted a risk management policy and a risk register and risk review process.
-The risk register is monitored on a regular basis and findings presented to the Finance and Audit committee.
+Kings Academy Trust has adopted a risk management policy and risk review process.
+The risk registers are scrutinised by the Finance and Audit committee each term, and by the trust board each year.
 The objectives will be to determine an approach and where it is considered necessary, put in place measures of control and mitigation in order to manage risk.